 One of the best ways to make sure you are sleeping cool is by using cooling accessories along with your mattress.

-If you’re looking for that extra boost of comfort, but don’t want to negate the cooling layers of your mattress, using a topper for hot sleepers is the way to go.
+If you’re looking for that extra boost of comfort, but don’t want to negate the cooling layers of your mattress, using a mattress topper for hot sleepers is the way to go.
 A cooling mattress topper is made of copper, graphite of gel-infused foam or latex foam.

 Mattress pads are great for adding extra cushion and protecting your mattress.
 But, cooling mattress pads do this while promoting the cooling properties of your mattress.
 Mattress pads for hot sleepers are usually made from copper or gel-infused materials and bamboo fiber.